Particular/ServicePulse/src/documentation draft outline.md

 ## Application tests

 ### Application tests code review checklist
+- [ ] Tests files are in vue/test folder

 ## Component tests
 - Use @testing-library/vue instead of @vue/test-utils
   - TODO: Explain  why

 ### Component tests code review checklist
-- [ ] Testing is done through @testing-library/vue only
+- [ ] Testing is done through the functions exported by @component-test-utils only
+- [ ] Tests have the spec.ts extension
+- [ ] Tests files are right next to the file being tested, e.g: for PageFooter.vue create a PageFooter.spec.ts file

 ### When to write component tests